 Therefore, Parental Guidance was created.
-This pilot experience occurs once a month.
+This experience occurs once a quarter.
 It is a gathering for all Youth Parents to connect and learn together.
 Gatherings are focused on topics we know you want to hear about and will help you understand and engage your kid.

 This idea spurred from an important reality named by you and your Parental peers.
 You have been with your youth now more than ever, some 24/7!
 I love your kids, and I know you love them more.
 But, 24/7 or 20/7 or 16/7 is A LOT!
 I have so much respect and admiration (and yes concern for your sanity) for each of you, and we want to support you in what you're already doing daily.
 SO...